ManojThulung/JavaScript-games/README.md

-# JavaScript project
+# JavaScript Game Project

-Two simple browser games made using JavaScript
+The project has two simple browser games made using JavaScript

+I build this to understand the DOM Manipulation.